blackmagic-debug/black-magic-org/hacking/target-cortex-m.md

 ## Implementing the Driver

 The first step in implementing the driver is to implement the `<target>_probe` function.
-This function has three very important things to do, first it has to identify whether or not you are talking to a target you recognize, second it has to create a memory map describing that target's resources, and finally it has to initialize the function pointers in the target structure to point to routines that can erase and program the target's on board flash memory.
+This function has three very important things to do:
+  1. it has to identify whether or not you are talking to a target you recognize
+  2. it has to create a memory map describing that target's resources
+  3. it has to initialize the function pointers in the target structure to point to routines that can erase and program the target's on board flash memory.

 The functions `target_mem_read32` and `target_mem_write32` will read and write long words in the target's address space.
 Generally the debug unit has access to all of the address space unless the chip has been put into a protected mode.
 It is useful for your target driver to provide a target specific command for removing protected mode (see **Custom Commands** below).
-The register that the probe code will read on Cortex M processors is called the chip ID register or CHIPID.
+The register that the probe code will read on Cortex-M processors is called the chip ID register or CHIPID.
 Where it is in the address space will be documented in the data sheet or reference manual for the chip.

 That section will also typically document what memory configurations are available based on information contained in the CHIPID register.
 Your probe function will use this information to confirm that the target is something you recognize, and then decode the parameters in register according to the datasheet to identify FLASH address location and size, and RAM address location and size.